Blogs

 The rapprochement between Haftar and France began in 2015.
 The European country tried to transform the LNA into a legitimate actor by assisting him with clandestine operatives, special forces and advisors.
 On July 20, 2016, Holland's France officially declared its military support for him after the killing of three French special forces soldiers in Benghazi at the hands of the GNA, which argued that it was a "violation of its national sovereignty."
 On July 25, 2019, the Paris Summit took place.
 Macron invited the two leaders to dialogue on peace and unity.
 France's greatest interest is to eradicate terrorism.

 The problem with the maritime border is that it ignores the islands of Cyprus and Greece and violates their rights under the 1994 UN Convention on the Law of the Sea, although neither country has gone to the Law of the Sea Tribunal.
 The Turkish interest lies in the possibility of the presence of oil and natural gas off the southern coast of Crete.
-The agreement will for the time being last as long as the GNA lasts, in a status of instability to which the unpopularity of the military intervention in Turkey also contributes.
+The agreement will for the time being last as long as the GNA lasts, in an unstable status to which the unpopularity of the military intervention in Turkey also contributes.

 On January 2, 2020, the presidents of Algeria and Tunisia met with Khalifa Haftar.
-The Algerian President, Abdelmadjid Tebboune, insisted that the solution to the Libyan problem must be internal and not depend on the influx of arms brought about by foreign interference.
+The Algerian president, Abdelmadjid Tebboune, insisted that the solution to the Libyan problem must be internal and not depend on the influx of arms brought about by foreign interference.
 He proposed the creation of new institutions allowing the organization of general elections and the establishment of the new instructions of the Libyan democratic state with the approval of the UN.

 On January 6, the LNA took control of Sirte.
 This city is strategic as it is close to Libya's "average oil moon", a coastal strip where several important oil export terminals are located.